INNISBROOK RESORT - ISLAND GOLF COURSE (727-942-2000)

 Florida Golf Course Review

 The Island Golf Course at Innisbrook Resort is the highest rated (4 1/2 stars from Golf Digest) of the four public championship layouts at this luscious resort.
-The Island received
+During our 4-night

-saunas.
-We should note that we DID NOT require mosquito repellent at any time...a great effort obviously was made to
+women's saunas.
+We should note that we DID NOT require mosquito repellent at any time... a great effort obviously was

 The terrain of the Islands Golf Course, like the more famous Copperhead at Innisbrook, is surprisingly rolling.
 The initial